mattpetty/mattpetty.github.io/content/posts/proxmox_letsencrypt_linode_dns/index.md

 Under the **Accounts** section, click **Add**.

-1. Create an account for *LetsEncrypt Staging* by creating a descriptive account name and providing your email address.
+1. Create an account for *Let's Encrypt Staging* by creating a descriptive account name and providing your email address.
 2. From the **ACME Directory** drop-down menu, select **Let's Encrypt V2 Staging**.
 3. Click the box to **Accept TOS** (Terms of Service)
 4. Click **Register**